otterable/otterable.github.io/content/posts/Graphics portfolio.en.md

 ### You can see a bit of my portfolio here.

+I am a passionate artist with a specialization in book illustrations and posters.
+My work is infused with love and care, and I strive to create art that is both beautiful and meaningful.

-I am also a graphite artist, and create custom transit maps as a hobby.
-Click below to view.
+Additionally, I am also a graphite artist, and as a hobby, I create custom transit maps.
+Feel free to click the links below to view my other portfolios.

 ‎[Graphite art](https://ermine.de/posts/art/)
 ‎[Transit maps](https://ermine.de/posts/transit-maps/)

 ## Illustrations

+##### Book illustrations - Fennec

 ![Art](/portf1.png)